Letzte Aktualisierung am 18. March 2025 von Dr. Michael Zechmann-Khreis

 - Pickled/preserved foods

-- Cheese: especially hard cheese – the older, i.e. the longer matured, the more histamine
+- Cheese: especially hard cheese – the older, i.e. the longer matured, the more biogenic amines

 - Smoked meat, ham, salami …